-Kojic Acid Dipalmitate is a derivative of Kojic Acid, it is a potent skin lightener that is often used as a substitute for Kojic Acid due to its ability to remain stable under various conditions.
+Kojic Acid Dipalmitate is a derivative of Kojic Acid, it is a potent skin lightener that is often used as a substitute for Kojic Acid due to its ability to remain stable under difficult conditions.
 It is a more mature product and generally takes longer to manufacture than Kojic Acid.

-This particular skin lightener has been used for decades by product manufacturers and can be effectively incorporated into a DIY skin lightening cream as it remains stable under a wide pH range between 4-7.
+This particular skin lightening ingredients has been around for decades and can be effectively incorporated into a DIY skin lightening cream as it remains stable under a wide pH range (between 4-7).

 Kojic Acid Dipalmitate is compatible with SepiWhite, GigaWhite, Alpha Arbutin, and Kojic Acid.
 Although Kojic Acid isn't a BHA or an AHA, you may wish to avoid mixing it directly with Vitamin C to avoid possible irritation.
 (Vitamin C & AHA's should not be mixed together).

 Note: Avoid mixing too many powders into one lotion, aim for no more than 3 active skin lightening ingredients in one formulation.

 To add Kojic Acid Dipalmitate powder to your skin lightening cream or natural brightening lotion, it involves a very simple 4 step process.